WE MET BEFORE?

 her despair and dissatisfaction--but happiness is an inside

 job.
-With each attachment to a new female, her hope for healing
+With each attachment to a new female, her subconscious hope

-the mother-wound is revived.
-Sadly, few partners are equipped
+for healing the mother-wound is revived.
+Sadly, few partners are

-to provide this soothing, and a Borderline will usually triangulate
+equipped to provide that maternal nourishment, and a Borderline

 relationships with partners who are--for an available/responsive